Viking Line served nearly 1.8 million passengers during the summer and achieved its highest-ever customer satisfaction

 Photo by Erik Riikoja

-Twelve buildings are competing for the “Concrete Building of the Year 2024” award
+Twelve Buildings Are Competing for the “Concrete Building of the Year 2024” Award

 The “Concrete Building of the Year” competition, organized for the 25th time by the Estonian Concrete Association and the Estonian Building Materials Manufacturers Union, has received 12 nominations this year.